michelmbem/AddyScript/docs/userfunc.md

 ## Manage how parameters are passed to a function

 A parameter can be passed to a function by value, by reference, or as a variable-length list of values.
 By default, parameters are passed by value.
 To indicate that a parameter is passed by reference, simply prefix it with the ampersand sign (&).
 Similarly, prefixing a parameter with the double-dot sign (..) keyword indicates that it represents a variable-length list of values.
-Note that a variable-length list of values ​​must always be the last in a parameter list.
-Thus, a function cannot have multiple variable-length lists of values ​​in its header.
+Note that a variable-length list of values must always be the last in a parameter list.
+Thus, a function cannot have multiple variable-length lists of values in its header.

 When a parameter is passed by value to a function, it can be assigned a default value.
 This makes the parameter optional (i.e., it does not need to be provided with a value when calling the function).
 Once you add an optional parameter to a parameter list, the only types of parameters that can follow are other optional parameters and a variable-length list of values.

 Another feature that AddyScript offers in handling function parameters is emptiness checking.
 When a parameter name is followed by an exclamation mark (!) in a function header, this tells AddyScript that the parameter in question should not receive empty values.
 Empty here means a null reference, a zero-length string, or an empty collection.
 Whenever the parameter receives such a value, an exception is thrown.

 ## Closures

 A closure is a function used as a variable.
 Closures are typically used to pass functions as parameters to other functions (customizing their behavior) or to return a function as the result of another function.
 They appear in two forms in AddyScript: function references and inline function declarations.
 A function reference is like a reference to a variable (a simple identifier in the code) while an inline function declaration is an anonymous function definition that appears where an expression was expected.
 Both techniques are illustrated in the example below:

 Example: